- Your Shopping Cart is empty.

-Halo H99ICAT 4" Recessed Light Housing, Airtight for New Construction
+Halo H99ICAT 4" Recessed Light Can, AIR-TITE Housing, IC New Construction

-The Halo H99ICAT 4” Recessed Housing is for New Construction featuring a small aperture IC AIR-TITE housing that can be used to provide task and accent lighting.
-The H99ICAT was designed to be used in insulated ceilings where insulation will be in direct contact with the housing.
+The Halo H99ICAT 4” recessed Light can is a 4-inch, line voltage, IC recessed downlight for new construction featuring a small aperture IC AIR-TITE housing that can be used to provide task and accent lighting.
+With a double wall alumnium construction, the H99ICAT was designed to be used in insulated ceilings where insulation will be in direct contact with the housing.
 It is an AIR-TITE housing that has been designed to prevent air flow between unconditioned areas and living spaces.

 - Ceiling Opening: 4 3/8 inches diameter

 - UL listed for damp location

 We actually have the Halo H99ICT and know that it has been installed for over 15 years.
 As long as we use the correct light bulbs, we don't have any issues.
 When we use the wrong bulbs however, these fixtures can be extremely unforgiving and the bulbs will heat to a very high temperature.
 Use the correct light bulbs!

 Write Your Own Review: